Our bottom line

 Top features of Saxo’s account

 Saxo’s strengths lie with its global access and trading platforms.
-Through its Stocks & Shares ISA, you have access to more than 11,000 eligible stocks, bonds, commodities and futures across 25 leading exchanges.
+Through its Stocks & Shares ISA, you have access to more than 11,000 eligible stocks, ETFs, investment trusts and bonds across 25 leading exchanges.
 For an experienced and confident investor, this opens up a world of opportunities.

 You also have the choice of two comprehensive trading platforms: SaxoTraderGo or the professional grade SaxoTraderPRO.
 Available online and through a mobile app, here you will find a range of trading tools such as enhanced ticket trade (which reduces the number of clicks needed to place an order) and risk management features.